 This project starts out in Reeves County out in West Texas and it travels all the way east to Colorado County, Sheridan, Texas.
 The shippers on the line, at least initially, are EagleClaw, Apache and XTO Energy.
 This is a 42 inch gas pipeline.
 So it’s a very large pipeline diameter of project.

 Nearby Counties Affected by the Permian Highway Pipeline

 My focus has been on the eastern part of this line.
-In Colorado County there’s approximately 11 to 12 tracts or property owners that are going to be affected by this Permian Highway Pipeline project.
+In Colorado County, there are approximately 11 to 12 tracts or property owners that are going to be affected by this Permian Highway Pipeline project.
 Lavaca County has approximately 25 tracts that are going to be affected.
 Gonzales County has around 55 to 60 tracts that will be affected.
 In Caldwell County, about 75 tracts are affected by the proposed pipeline.
 And then in Hayes County, approximately 60 landowners or 60 tracts will be affected.

 So if you’re a landowner and you’ve been contacted by a right of way agent, you should know that you have many rights.
 Many rights are available to you.
 You’re not obligated to sign the first easement that is proposed to you by the right of way agent or the pipeline company.

 I suggest that you talk to an attorney who is familiar with condemnation proceedings and pipeline easements.
 Your attorney can ensure that you will be fully informed about all the different terms and conditions that can be included in the easement.
 That will protect you.
 That will also protect the value of your property.